meltyourface/blank/posts/Journeys-to-conferences-gatherings-and-symposia/Global-Shamanism-Conference-Indigenous-Practices-Preservation/index.md

 ## Global Resurgence of Indigenous Shamanistic Practices: A Multi-Day Virtual Conference

-Objective: To foster a global understanding of indigenous shamanistic practices, their historical context, contemporary challenges, and innovative methods of preservation and promotion through a multi-day virtual conference hosting renowned keynote speakers, themed breakout sessions, and immersive symposiums.
+**Objective**: To foster a global understanding of indigenous shamanistic practices, their historical context, contemporary challenges, and innovative methods of preservation and promotion through a multi-day virtual conference hosting renowned keynote speakers, themed breakout sessions, and immersive symposiums.

 Conference Overview:
 Duration: 5 days